Llangernyw Yew

-The Llangernyw Yew (/cy/) is an ancient yew (Taxus baccata) in the village of Llangernyw, Conwy, Wales.
+The Llangernyw Yew (Yr Ywen hynafol yn Llangernyw) is an ancient yew (Taxus baccata) in the village of Llangernyw (/cy/), Conwy, Wales.
 The tree is fragmented and its core part has been lost, leaving several enormous offshoots.
-The girth of the tree at the ground level is 10.75 m.
+The girth of the tree at the ground level is 10.75 m, and its age is unclear but probably over 4,000 years old.